RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 This project demonstrates how to build an LLM-powered multi-agent system for workplace engagement.
 It combines real-time streaming (Flink), event-driven architecture (Kafka), vector search, and Generative AI (Amazon Bedrock) to enable interactive workflows such as:

-- Querying company/employee data from SQL databases
+- Querying company/employee data from mongo databases
 - Searching context from internal documents using embeddings
 - Executing tasks like scheduling and sending emails using automation agents